spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 However, there are several disadvantages to a peer-to-peer architecture:
 - It requires significant coordination between clients for state-synchronization, since there is no centralized authority to determine the final source of truth.
 - REPL code evaluation has to be performed on the client-side, thereby increasing the overhead of clients.
 A client that has significant lower processing power may experience system overload and disconnect from its current session.
 - Each client carries a burden of downloading and storing multiple language runtimes for code execution, which defeats our goal of building a collaborative REPL that requires no setup.
-Furthermore, this approach is not very scalable, as we'll [explore more in the following section](#24-where-should-we-execute-the-code).
+This approach is not very scalable, as we'll [explore more in the following section](#24-where-should-we-execute-the-code).

 With these disadvantages mentioned, we chose to employ a client-server architecture instead.